 Now that the groundwork has been laid out identifying the similarities between men and women, we can discuss how we might best support women in recovery with respect to gender differences.
 The primary difference that has been identified empirically is one of interest; typically, men are more interested in “things” while women tend to be more interested in “people”.
 While this information does not lay out specific ways in which to treat women within the context of addiction, it provides more insight as to how we can work to address this issue.
 The National Institute on Drug Abuse states that there should be no uniform manner in which to treat individuals, and that an individualized program that is tailed to the needs of the individual would yield the best results.
 Following that prescription, it can be reasonably surmised that changes to treatment approaches as a result of gender may yield better results.

 Another statistic that is speculated upon is that approximately 70% of women have experienced some form of sexual abuse (primarily occurring in adolescence) that develop Substance Use Disorder.
 Once again, another important factor to keep in mind when addressing addiction issues in recovery.
 There is also an element of feeling shameful for women who are pregnant and addicted to drugs and alcohol related to the fact that they believe they may be looked down upon or ostracized for entering treatment.
 It is imperative that we work to break this stigma surrounding drug use and pregnant mothers.
 In this particular scenario, it is arguably even more important to work to support pregnant and addicted females due to the fact that they are carrying a baby whose well-being ought to be of utmost importance alongside the suffering mother.

 What does this mean for women?
 This means that if we enter treatment where standardized care is the preferred method, we run the risk of being guided in a manner that is not specific to the needs laid out prior in this article.
 Where treatment centers are failing, Hired Power is thriving.
-Hired Power offers gender specific Personal Recovery Assistants to help support women in early recovery.
+Hired Power offers gender-specific Personal Recovery Assistants to help support women in early recovery.
 Care management services can also be tailored to the specific needs of the woman who is suffering.
 For the first time in addiction treatment, a comprehensive program that is capable of addressing the specific needs of women in recovery!
 As individuals, we are more than our gender, sex, race, and creed, however, this is not to say that we are not partially defined by these identities and that they shouldn’t be taken into account in order to provide the most effective and efficient courses of support and accountability.
 You are worth it!

 Hired Power has the experience, expertise and supportive environment to help you achieve lasting recovery.
 We’re here to help you every step of the way.
-Call us today: (714) 559-3919.
+Call us today at 800.910.9299.